ElasticRun/latte/README.md

 ### Features

 ##### cache_me_if_you_can
 You can use this method to cache output of any method for x seconds.
-All you'll have to do is decorate your function.
+All you'll have to do is decorate your function with `@cache_me_if_you_can`.
+This will also throttle multiple calls with similar parameters, executing only one call, and serving rest from cache, saving your server from redundant hits.
 ```
 from latte.utils.caching import cache_me_if_you_can